< Go back to Minutes menu

 Sian has been in contact with the Wade's Charity to let them know what the Group does and to ask if Wade's Charity would like to support and endorse the work that we do.
 The Charity have asked for a proposal with costs to put forward at their next meeting to be held in November, where it will be considered for a grant.
 Sian asked the group for ideas as to what to propose.

 Martin suggested doing something with the island in the lake but this may need advice from the Ponds Trust and may not be done in time for November.

 Sian suggested information boards and disability access to be improved to the lake.
 The access issue is already being looked into by Justin.
 Martin to contact him for an update.

-Sian is to write to the Wades Trust to say we will put in a proposal based on work regarding the lake.
+Sian is to write to the Wade's Charity to say we will put in a proposal based on work regarding the lake.

 - Fly Tipping

 There has been some small scale fly tipping in the woods.
 The Group are anxious that this does not escalate into a more serious issue.
 As the waste is not hazardous or near a water course it is believed that this is the responsibility of the local authority.
 Joan suggested posted leaflets in the Bracken Woods area making them aware of the problem and details of the Group's activities as this had been successful in the past.

 Joan asked if there were to be any further Fungus Forays.
 Graeme to ask Steve Joul about this and also to look into organising a bat evening.